"My old publisher made mistakes I wouldn't tolerate" – The story of Greg White's The Pink Marine

 Now, you came to Reedsy looking for a typesetter to create a print-ready file for Ingram.
 How did you choose your typesetter, and how did the collaboration go?

 I judged a book by its cover.
 I studied not only the experience and genre of each designer; but also their graphics.
-Jason Storey clearly was the best decision – his art blew me away.
+My designer Jason Storey clearly was the best decision – his art blew me away.
 That he, and my book, turned out to be fantastic, is no surprise.

 Jason is fast, thorough and precise.
 He’s smart and communicative.
 Those qualities are very important to me and he represents them all in the outstanding work he did on my book.